GeraudMM/Traffic-Sign-Classifier/Report.md

 ### Description

-In order to be able to give any image of a traffic sign to our network and hopefully have a good prediction, we will procede this three main parts of the code:
+In order to be able to give any image of a traffic sign to our network and, we hope, have a good prediction, we will proceed with these three main parts of the code:

 * Load the Data and explore it
 * Design and Test a Model Architecture